A Beginner’s Guide to New York City

 You will have a love-hate relationship with public transportation.

 On some days, the train will magically arrive just as you make it down the stairs, and other days, you’ll find yourself waiting 20 minutes because of an L-train delay.
-The public transportation system is unpredictable and constantly under construction.
-Don’t be surprised if you find out that your train isn’t running on the weekends.
-Always check the MTA information site before you leave the house, and download apps like City Mapper and Via to ease your familiarity with the chaos.
+The public transportation system is unpredictable, and certain stations are constantly under construction.
+Don’t be surprised if you find out that your train isn’t running as soon as you arrive at the station.
+Always check the MTA information site before leaving the house, and save time by downloading apps like City Mapper and Via to ease your familiarity with the chaos.

 Come prepared for all types of weather.